 7. Walks in Port Campbell National Park

 Port Campbell National Park is not just about standing at the 12 Apostles and taking your “I was here pic“.
-We arrived thinking we’d spend a couple of hours looking at the rocks, we ended up staying all day.
+We arrived thinking we’d spend a couple of hours looking at the rocks, but we ended up staying all day.

-The park has so much to offer with cliff top tracks, gorges, beach walks and stories of shipwrecks to discover.
+The park has so much to offer with cliff-top tracks, gorges, short walks on the beach, and stories of shipwrecks to discover.
 It’s truly a fascinating and beautiful park.

-Don’t be like the Great Ocean Road tour bus masses.
-Take your time and appreciate all the sites within the Port Campbell National Park: 12 Apostles, Gibson Steps, Loch Ard Gorge, London Arch, The Grotto, The Arch.
+Don’t be like the Great Ocean Road tour-bus masses.
+Take your time and appreciate all the sites within the Port Campbell National Park: 12 Apostles, Gibson Steps, Loch Ard Gorge, London Arch, The Grotto, and The Arch.